 However, in the beginning, most Americans weren’t overwhelmingly concerned with this phenomenon, instead distracted by their own plight brought on by the Great Depression.

-But by 1939, when Hitler invaded and annexed Czechoslovakia (after he explicitly said he wouldn’t) and Poland (which he also promised to leave alone) more and more Americans began supporting the idea of war with Germany.
+But by 1939, when Hitler invaded and annexed Czechoslovakia (after he explicitly said he wouldn’t) and Poland (which he also promised to leave alone) more and more Americans began supporting the idea of war with Nazi Germany.

 These two invasions made Hitler’s intentions clear to the rest of the world.
 He cared solely about conquest and domination, and he was unconcerned about the cost.
 His actions spoke of his view that human life and basic decency meant nothing.
 The world would bend to the Third Reich, and those who didn’t would die.

 Clearly, the rise of such an evil across the pond was troubling to most Americans, and ignoring what was happening became a moral impossibility.
-But with two powerful nations — France and Great Britain — willing to stand up to Germany, and an ocean separating the US from Europe, most Americans felt safe and didn’t think they would need to step in and help stop Hitler.
+But with two powerful nations — France and Great Britain — willing to stand up to Nazi Germany, and an ocean separating the United States from Europe, most Americans felt safe and didn’t think they would need to step in and help stop Hitler.

 Then, in 1940, France fell to the Nazis in a matter of weeks.
 The political collapse of such a powerful nation in such a short period of time shook the world and made everyone wake up to the severity of the threat posed by Hitler.
+At the end of September 1940, the Tripartite Pact formally united Japan, Italy, and Nazi Germany as the Axis Powers.

 It also left Great Britain as the sole defender of the “free world.”